maros/Zway-Rain/README.md

 Optionally multiple binary sensors (ie. window sensors) may be configured that should be checked if rain starts.
 A notification will be issued when an open window is detected.
-The check will only happen once when rain starts and not regularly during a rain period.
+The check will only happen once when rain starts and will not be repeated during a rain period.

-Please note that the rain data from OpenWeather and the WeatherUndergound module are not sufficiently accurate to operate in scenarios requiring accurate results, like management of window drives or awning blinds.
+Please note that the rain data from OpenWeather, WeatherUndergound and ForecastIO modules is not sufficiently accurate to operate in scenarios requiring accurate results, like management of window drives or awning blinds.
 Consider installing a physical sensor in these cases.

 # Configuration